ZHJEE/OpenTAP/doc/Developer Guide/Test Step/Readme.md

 ## Log Messages

 Log messages provide useful insight to the process of writing and debugging the test step code (as well as other plugin code).
 The TestStep base class has a predefined Log source, called **Log**.
-Log messages are displayed in the OpenTAP GUI **Log** panel and saved in the log file.
+Log messages are displayed in the GUI Editor **Log** panel and saved in the log file.

 When creating log messages, Keysight recommends the following: